99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

   connect all incoming connections to the same port.
 - Fargate ephemeral storage tied to lifecycle, shared between containers
 - ECS task placement is automatically handled
+- Charge you for running tasks rather than running container instances

 Load balancer integration
 we can run an ALB for different instances with tasks